Los Millares: Site description

 The site covers 2 ha and comprises three concentric lines of stone walls, the outer ring the largest, running more than 200 meters (650 feet) with 19 'bastions' and a gate guarded by foreworks.
 The road to the site is guarded by four smaller outlying stone forts.
 There is an extensive cemetery of eighty passage grave tombs.
 Radiocarbon dating has established that one wall collapsed and was rebuilt around 3025 BC.

 A cluster of simple dwellings lay inside the walls as well as one large building containing evidence of copper smelting.
 Pottery excavated from the site included plain and decorated wares including symbolkeramik bowls bearing oculus motifs.
 Similar designs appear on various carved stone idols found at the site.
 Although primarily farmers, the inhabitants of Los Millares had crucially also learned metal working, especially the smelting and forming of copper, and the site is considered highly important in understanding the transition from the Neolithic to the Bronze Age.
 The Millaran culture eventually came to dominate the Iberian peninsula.

-The population of Los Millares has been estimated at around 1,000 in the timeframe 3200–2300 BC.
+The population of Los Millares has been estimated at 1,000 in the timeframe 3200–2300 BC.

 The labor involved in its construction, the large volume of stones used, its geometric characteristics and sophisticated design all indicate multiple functionality, including defense and power.